 4G mobile broadband might be comparatively expensive, but it's arguably a small price to pay for accessing the web at speeds that are easily comparable to a fast fixed-line service.

-According to EE, the average 4G download speed customers can expect is 8-12MB, with potential maximum speeds of 40MB.
+In the UK, figures show that the average 4G download speed customers can expect is 8-12Mbps, with potential maximum speeds of 40Mbps.
 This is five times faster than the UK's 3G average speed.